techcovered/techcovered.github.io/_posts/2015-03-22-Forget-Evernote-Use-Cloud-Storage.md

+---
+layout: post
+title: Forget Evernote: Use Cloud Storage to Take Notes Instead
+excerpt: After having my fair share of problems with Evernote, I have finally moved to an alternate.
+I have never been happier.
+author: Abhilash
+---

 #Quitting Evernote and using the cloud to store my notes

 Evernote is a great app for storing notes on the cloud.
 It has a great Android app and a (mediocre) iOS app, both with tons of features like document scanner, audio recorder, sharing notes, and more.